brunolsantos/BarberApp/README.md

-Nodejs application for a Barber Shop, responsible for manage barbers and waiting line
+Nodejs application for a Barber Shop, responsible for manage barbers and customer queue.